All Episodes

 You look at the airport as being heavily secured.

-Um, even that needs to be rethought somewhat.
+Even that needs to be rethought somewhat.

-It's not what you're gonna you're gonna say.
+That's not what you're going to say.

-I mean, when you go to a federal building, you don't you you work in courthouses, you don't feel like it's militarized, you feel like it's controlled.
+I mean, when you go to a federal building, you know, you work in courthouses.

-And that's the thing that we need to do is set up these systems to control who comes in and who comes in and and who's around the facility so that we can stop an attacker before they ever get in.
+And that's the thing that we need to do is set up these systems to control who comes in and who comes and who's around the facility so that we can stop an attacker before they ever get in.

-And that's that's not what's being talked about.
+And that's not what's being talked about.

-He's now looking at things from a political standpoint, and that is going to be the downfall of this is that he's not talking about security.
+And that is going to be the downfall of this, is that he's not talking about security.

-He's talking about Well, he talked his first point yesterday was about security.
+He's talking about— Well, he talked—his first point yesterday was about security.

 His very first point.

-It's been almost it's been over two weeks.
+It's been almost ⁇ it's been over two years.

-And it's also but the second point was about mental health.
+And it's also, but the second point was about mental health.

 Right.